Why I Never Shoot RAW — FujiFilm Simulations, Recipes, and More!

 What I never shoot RAW — FujiFilm's simulations are a unique way to craft images with distinct color science profiles.
 Here's how to make them.

 Most FujiFilm simulation recipes are for Fujifilm X-Trans IV sensor cameras, predominantly in JPEG format.
 These amazing film simulation modes in Fujifilm cameras are a unique feature that we’ve wanted to dive into for a while now.
 They’re truly distinguished among all of the camera makers, offering a fun feature that other camera bodies simply can’t replicate.
-And while this topic is rather huge at heart, we simply wanted to offer you some fun tweaks and recipes to create based upon our experience and knowledge.
+And while this topic is huge at heart, we simply wanted to offer you some fun tweaks and recipes to create based on our experience and knowledge.

-What Are FujiFilm Simulations and Why They’re Great…
+What Are FujiFilm Simulations?

-FujiFilm simulations are much different than most cameras’ “Scene Mode'' and creative filters; they’re one of the few in-camera image features I have found to be incredibly valuable as part of my creative process.
-Rather than dumbed down filters, these film simulations become an integral part of the creative process that most creatives are now boasting.
+Fujifilm simulations are much different than most cameras’ “Scene Mode'' and creative filters; they’re one of the few in-camera image features I have found to be incredibly valuable as part of my creative process.
+Rather than dumbed-down filters, these film simulations become an integral part of the creative process that most creatives are now boasting.
 Doing exactly what their name implies, these simulations simulate the look of classic color or black-and-white negative films.
-Such simulations involve far more than simple tweaks of a slider in Photoshop or Lightroom, they require a rich, deep color science to achieve their effects.
+Such simulations involve far more than simple tweaks of a slider in Photoshop or Lightroom; they require a rich, deep color science to achieve their effects.

 Trust me when I say that the data of a Fujifilm JPEG file is incredible, it makes it so that I never want to shoot raw again.
 That’s how great it is.
 It’s quick, effective, and done extraordinarily.